By Qadar Khan

 The most difficult thing is to change our beliefs formed in our childhood.
 Wordsworth, the eighteenth century English poet of Nature said “child is the father of man.”

 Whatever we learn or acquire in our childhood has a deep impact on our personality, thinking and beliefs.
-Such core beliefs may not show themselves abruptly but may appear negatively at later stage of life.
+Such core beliefs may not show themselves abruptly but may appear negatively at later stage in life.

 Because we have different beliefs we respond differently to events.
 The same event may draw an inappropriate response from someone but a normal or appropriate response from others.